 - 4. What are plea bargains in Nevada?

-In general, the pretrial refers to the time period in a criminal case following an arraignment (when the defendant pleads "not guilty") and before the trial (or entry of plea, if the case resolves).
+In general, the pretrial refers to the time period in a criminal case following an arraignment (when the defendant pleads "not guilty") and before the trial (or entry of a plea, if the case resolves).

 It is during the pretrial period that the state hands over its evidence ("discovery") to the defense.
 Both sides may file pretrial motions asking the judge to admit or keep out ("suppress") certain evidence and subpoena witnesses in Nevada.
-Meanwhile, both sides are negotiating with each other to hammer out a plea bargain in attempt to avoid going to trial.
+Meanwhile, both sides are negotiating with each other to hammer out a plea bargain in an attempt to avoid going to trial.

 The pretrial phase may last anywhere from a few weeks to several years depending on the complexity of the matter.